 Tesla encourages owners to install a Level 2 charger in their home if they can, which is usually a fairly easy process for an electrician or specialist to install.
 With Level 2, you can charge your Tesla in around 8-12 hours.

-These Level 3 chargers abandon the alternating current (AC) methods above to mainline power directly from the grid.
+Level 3 chargers or DCFCs, abandon the alternating current (AC) methods above to mainline power directly from the grid.
 While they require a lot more power (480+ volts and 100+ amps), their output is tenfold greater.

 Due to their massive direct current (DC), Superchargers are not recommended for daily Tesla charging.
 Instead, Superchargers provide a quick charge for drivers on the go or for those making pit stops on longer road trips.